linuxkit/linuxkit/docs/platform-azure.md

 ## Build an image

-Create a new `azure.yml` file [based on the Azure example](../examples/azure.yml), generate a new SSH key and add it in the `yml`, then `moby build -output vhd azure.yml`.
+Create a new `azure.yml` file [based on the Azure example](../examples/azure.yml), generate a new SSH key and add it in the `yml`, then `moby build -format vhd azure.yml`.

 This will output a `azure.vhd` image.